Kaizenpbc/Team22MVPProject/SUPABASE_SETUP.md

 # Supabase Backend Setup Guide

-This guide will help you set up your Supabase backend for the OpsCentral booking system!
+This guide will help you set up your Supabase backend for the Kovari booking system!
 Think of this as building instructions for your toy set - follow each step carefully! 🎯

 ## Prerequisites (What You Need First)